grantrygh/components-1/src/Canvas/README.md

 ## Panel Props

-When setting the panel through initialCanvasState or setPanel(), there are a few canvas specific props that can be passed
+When setting the panel through initialCanvasState or addPanel(), there are a few canvas specific props that can be passed

 -   `name` - Required.
 Unique name used for setting and updating panels.
 -   `position` - Optional.
 Pass 'left' or 'right' to define where the panel shows as an inline or overlay panel.